madmarcos-codeup/console-game-framework/tutorial/mainmenu.md

 ## Making the Main menu screen

-The Main menu screen, or `MainScreen`, will display the top-level menu choices to the user, prompt the user until an appropriate selection is made, and then load the relevant screen.
+The Main menu screen, or `MainScreen`, will display the top-level menu items to the user, prompt the user until an appropriate selection is made, and then load the relevant screen.

 The `Screen` superclass provides menu capabilities by default, and `MainScreen` will just use those.

-To create the set of menu choices, override `setupMenu()`.
+To create the set of menu items, override `setupMenu()`.
 Call the superclass method first, in case it needs to initialize some things.
 Next, call `menu.addItem` to add each menu item.

 Menu items are typically key/value pairs, where:
 - the key is a string that is used as the menu's label.